igormcsouza/full-stack-todo/README.md

 In order to work fine, you'll need to get you _HEROKU API KEY_ on the account settings.
 Add this on the secrets, and should be great.

+### Frontend

+Deployed using simple [gh-pages](https://github.com/tschaub/gh-pages) package.

+I had many issues on the way
+publishing this project, but fortunetly I found this issue which helped me 10 folds!
+The [link](https://github.com/tschaub/gh-pages/issues/345) to anyone which want to take a look.